janniklth/ProbandApp/README.md

 [Documentation](docu/documentation.md)

 ## Features
-- Add, edit and delete probands
+- add, edit and delete probands
-- ....
+- view all probands
+- search for probands by all attributes
+- get a report of all probands

 ## Technologies
 - Python